-CPM’s DR (Disaster Recovery) solution allows you to recover your data and servers in case of a disaster.
+N2WS’ AWS DR (Disaster Recovery) solution allows you to recover your data and servers in case of a disaster.
 DR will help you recover your data for whatever reason your system was taken out of service.
 N2WS flexibility allows users to copy their backup snapshots to multiple AWS regions as well as to various AWS accounts, combining cross-account and cross-region options.

-- Redshift Clusters: Currently CPM does not support DR of Redshift clusters.
+- Redshift Clusters – Currently N2WS does not support DR of Redshift clusters.
 If you enable DR on a policy containing Redshift clusters, they will be ignored at the DR stage.
 You can enable copying Redshift snapshots between regions automatically by enabling cross-region snapshots using the EC2 console.

 After defining a policy, click the DR button under the Configure column in the Policies tab of the main screen.